witcom-gmbh/command-feign-client/README.md

 A feign-client for FNT Command generated from OpenAPI 2.0 Specs

 ## Versioning
-If there was a change in the API-Defintion (BGE or new release of FNT command) a new version of command-feign-client has to be built
+If there was a change in the API-Definition (either in BGE or new release of FNT command) a new version of command-feign-client has to be built

 Versioning should happen according to https://devhints.io/semver, so

 * Version changes of FNT-Command that break the API, are a major change
-* Version changes of FNT that add funtionality (backward compatible ) are minor changes
+* Version changes of FNT that add functionality (backwards compatible) are minor changes
-* Changes to entities performed by WiTCOM usualy are minor changes.
+* Changes to entities (BGEs) by WiTCOM usually are minor changes.
-* bug-fixes by FNT or WiTCOM (entity) -> patch version
+* bug-fixes by FNT or WiTCOM (BGE) -> patch version

 Document changes in Changelog.md